-Gordon, Dean of Undergraduate Education at Yale, received the award in recognition of his long and distinguished years of service to Phi Beta Kappa including eighteen years as a Senator, fifteen years on the Executive Committee, membership in the Secretary’s Circle, a term as president of the Society and a term as vice president.
+Joseph W. Gordon, retired Dean of Undergraduate Education at Yale, was the first recipient of the President's award in 2012 at the Society's 43rd Triennial Council.
+Gordon was recognized for his long and distinguished years of service to Phi Beta Kappa including eighteen years as a Senator, fifteen years on the Executive Committee, membership in the Secretary’s Circle, a term as president of the Society and a term as vice president.
 He has also participated for an extended period on the Society’s committee on qualifications charged with the formation of new chapters.